ryanharman/invoice-gen/README.md

 🚚📝 – Creation, updating and management of invoices.

+👓👇 – Preview of invoices with download functionality.

+📮📩 – Sending of invoices in app for clients to view.

 🔎📱 – Dashboard to view previous invoices and some basic analytics.

-👓👇 – Preview of invoices with download functionality.

 🔒🔑 – GitHub authentication via NextAuth.